madgik/exareme2/documentation/algorithms-user-guide.md

   the data (for example, the longitudinal transformer injects subject-id and visit-id columns by setting these fields).

-If a worker ends up with zero eligible rows (because of dataset selection, filters, or the privacy threshold), it simply returns an empty result and the flow must handle it when aggregating.
+If a worker ends up with insufficient rows (because of dataset selection, filters, or the privacy threshold), it raises `InsufficientDataError` and the controller skips that worker when aggregating.

 ### Algorithm Specifications